lamahr0/Startup-Success-Prediction/README.md

 2-Jupyter: as the IDE for python<br/>
 3-Numpy: to manipulate the dataset<br/>
 4-Pandas: to clean and preprocess the dataset<br/>
-5-Plotly: to visualize the dataset<br/>
+5-Seaborn: to visualize the dataset<br/>
 6- sklearn: for feature selection and modeling<br/>
 7- imblearn: to deal with the imbalanced dataset

+<h4>Code</h4>
+There are two instances of the code:

+Startup Success Prediction_ROS is the code for building the model with random over sampler Startup Success Prediction_SMOTE is the code for building the model with the Synthetic Minority Oversampling Technique